Personal development: South Asian traditions

 Some ancient Indians aspired to "beingness, wisdom and happiness".

 Paul Oliver suggests that the popularity of Indian traditions for a personal developer may lie in their relative lack of prescriptive doctrine.

 Islamic personal development

-Khurram Murad describes that personal development in Islam is to work towards eternal life in paradise.
-Paradise is the ultimate goal of life.
+Khurram Murad describes that personal development in Islam is to work towards eternal life in Jannuh.
+There are many avenues in the journey to paradise, such as devoted practicing of the laws of the Quran and Sunnah, such as optimized service towards the self and others.
+Sincere worship of Allah is the foundation for self-discovery and self-development.
 Allah has provided ways to help those striving towards eternal life, including staying away from things of the world.
 These worldly things can distract those away from the path to paradise.
-In the end, paradise will bring satisfaction to those who are working on their personal development because of the pleasure that comes from Allah.
+It does not mean worldly success is inherently disruptive but can become so when spiritual beliefs do not align with the Sunnah.
+In the end, paradise will bring satisfaction to those working on their personal development because of the pleasure that comes from Allah.